3rd Indian Motor Brigade: Break-out plan

 At dusk Gambier-Parry sent a message to Cyrcom asking for the whereabouts of the reinforcements and received a reply at 10:00 p.m. that the 104th RHA was not coming and that the location of the 3rd Armoured Brigade was uncertain.
 Gambier-Parry and Vaughan planned a surprise break-out at first light next morning and a retreat to El Adem.
 Axis artillery took up positions to the south and east and in the afternoon a bombardment began until nightfall when Axis infantry attacked until 10:30 p.m. and then the bombardment resumed, followed by two more infantry attacks.
 Vaughan planned to make the escape in a box formation, the KEO and the cruiser tank forming an advanced guard.
 The divisional and brigade headquarters were to follow, then the engineers and other services, with flank protection by the PAVO, the regimental headquarters and one squadron on the left, the other squadron on the right.
 Behind them as the main guard were the 2nd Lancers, less two squadrons which were the rearguard.
 Munro was to provide two troops of anti-tank guns for the advanced guard and brigade headquarters, a troop for the flank guards, and two troops for the 2nd Lancers; M Battery, 3rd RHA, was to protect the divisional headquarters.
 Three troops of the 10th Battery, 2/3rd Australian Anti-Tank Regiment went to the advanced guard and two to the flank guards.
 The advanced guard was to rush the guns to the east at 6:15 a.m., before it was light enough for the Axis gunners to see.
-The force was to head east, where the besiegers were in greatest strength, to avoid a roundabout route through worse terrain and the risk of later interception.
+The force was to head east, where the siege were in greatest strength, to avoid a roundabout route through worse terrain and the risk of later interception.
 Few men slept and in the early morning, the noise of preparations seemed sure to alert the Axis troops nearby; a gusty wind blew up.